wonkastocks/A-12.220-LABS/Lab_2-Windows_graphical_CLI.md

 **Steps:**

-1.  **Open MMC:**

-    * Type "mmc" in the search bar and press Enter.

-2.  **Add Snap-ins:**

-    * Click "File" > "Add/Remove Snap-in..."
-    * In the "Available snap-ins" list, select the following, clicking "Add >" after each, and then click "OK":
-        * **Event Viewer:** View system, application, and security logs.
-        * **Disk Management:** Manage hard drives, partitions, and volumes.
-        * **Task Scheduler:** Schedule automated tasks.
-        * **Device Manager:** Manage hardware devices and drivers.
-        * **Performance Monitor:** Analyze system performance.
-    * Click "OK".

-3.  **Use the Snap-ins:**

-    * **Event Viewer:**
-        * Expand "Event Viewer (Local)" in the left pane.
-        * Explore "Windows Logs" (Application, Security, System) to view events.
-            * **Adjustment:** Have the student navigate to the "System" log and look for any "Error" events.
-        * Click on an event to see its details.
-            * **Observation:** Ask the student to describe the information provided in the event details (e.g., event ID, source, description).
-Discuss the importance of Event Viewer for troubleshooting.
-    * **Disk Management:**
-        * In the left pane, click on "Disk Management".
-        * View the list of disks and their partitions.
-(Do *not* make changes unless specifically instructed).
-            * **Adjustment:** Have the student identify the file system type (e.g., NTFS, FAT32) of their system partition.
-Ask them to also identify the capacity and free space of a particular drive.
-        * Right-click on a partition to see available options (e.g., Format, Delete Volume).
-            * **Observation:** Discuss the options available.
-Emphasize the importance of understanding the consequences of formatting or deleting a volume.
-    * **Task Scheduler:**
-        * In the left pane, click on "Task Scheduler (Local)".
-        * Explore the Task Scheduler Library
-            * **Adjustment:** Have the student locate a scheduled task (e.g., a disk defragmentation task).
-        * Click "Create Basic Task..." in the right pane to create a new task (walk through the wizard, but do not save unless instructed).
-            * **Observation:** Discuss the different triggers and actions that can be configured for a task.
-    * **Device Manager:**
-        * In the left pane, click on "Device Manager".
-        * Expand the different device categories (e.g., "Disk drives," "Network adapters").
-        * Right-click on a device to view its properties, update drivers, or disable it.
-            * **Adjustment:** Have the student check the driver version of their network adapter.
-Then, have them open the properties of their display adapter and look at the driver tab.
-            * **Observation:** Show the student how to check for driver updates.
-Discuss the importance of keeping drivers up to date.
-    * **Performance Monitor:**
-        * In the left pane, click on "Performance Monitor".
-        * Click the green "+" button to add counters.
-        * Select performance counters (e.g., "CPU Usage," "Memory\\Available MBytes") and click "Add".
-        * Click "OK" to view the performance graph.
-            * **Adjustment**: Have the student add the "Processor Time" counter for all processor instances and observe the graph while opening and closing different applications.
-            * **Observation:** Ask the student to describe how the graph changes as they open and close applications.
-Discuss how Performance Monitor can be used to identify performance bottlenecks.
-    * Save the Console (Optional):
-        * Click "File" > "Save As..."
-        * Enter a name for the console (e.g., "AdminTools.msc") and save it to the desktop.
-This allows you to quickly access the same snap-ins later.
+1. Type mmc in the Search bar and press Enter to open Microsoft Management Console.
+2. Click Yes in the UAC window.
+3. Click File > Add/Remove Snap-in...
+4. Select Event Viewer and click Add >
+5. Leave Local computer selected and click OK.
+6. Select Disk Management and click Add >
+7. Leave This computer selected and click Finish.
+8. Select Task Scheduler and click Add >
+9. Leave Local computer selected and click OK.
+10. Select Device Manager and click Add >
+11. Select Performance Monitor and click Add >
+12. Click OK.
+13. Expand Event Viewer (Local) in the left pane.
+14. Explore Windows Logs (Application, Security, System) to view events.
+15. Navigate to the System log and look for any Error events.
+16. Click on an event to see its details.
+17. In the left pane, click on Disk Management.
+18. View the list of disks and their partitions.
+Do not make changes unless specifically instructed.
+19. Right-click on a partition to see available options.
+20. Press ESC to close the menu.
+21. In the left pane, click on Task Scheduler (Local)
+22. Explore the Task Scheduler Library
+23. Click Create Basic Task... in the right pane to create a new task.
+24. In the Name box type: Run Notepad.
+25. Click Next.
+26. On the Task Trigger page click Next.
+27. On the Daily page click Next.
+28. On the Action page leave the default action and click Next.
+29. On the Start a Program page click the Browse buton.
+30. In the Open dialog, in the search bar type note.
+31. Select notepad from the list and click Open.
+32. Click Next.
+33. Click Finish.
+34. Expand Task Scheduler (Local) and select Task Scheduler Library.
+35. In the center pane scroll down the list until you see Run Notepad.
+36. Right click Run Notepad and select Run.
+37. Notice that a Notepad window opens.
+38. Close Notepad.
+39. In the left pane, click on Device Manager.
+40. Expand the different device categories (e.g., "Disk drives," "Network adapters").
+41. Right-click on a device to view its properties, update drivers, or disable it.
+42. In the left pane, expand Performance (Local) .
+43. Expand Monitoring Tools.
+44. Select Performance Monitor.
+45. Click the green "+" button to add counters.
+46. Select performance counters (e.g., "CPU Usage," "Memory\Available MBytes") and click Add.
+47. Click OK to view the performance graph.
+48. Close Microsoft Management Console.
+49. Click No to skip saving the layout to a file.
+50. Proceed to the next section.

 **Task 3: Analyzing System Information and Resources (Objective 1.0)**

 **Objective:** Use System Information and Resource Monitor to analyze system details.

 **Steps:**

-1.  **Open System Information:**

-    * Type "msinfo32" in the search bar and press Enter.
+1. Type msinfo32 in the search bar and press Enter.

-2.  **Explore System Information:**

-    * In the left pane, explore the different categories:
+2. In the left pane, explore the different categories:
-        * **System Summary:** View basic system information (OS version, system manufacturer, processor, memory).
+3. System Summary: View basic system information (OS version, system manufacturer, processor, memory).
-            * **Adjustment**: Have the student locate the BIOS version and the total physical memory.
+4. Locate the BIOS version and the total physical memory.
-            * **Observation**: Discuss what IRQs, DMAs, and I/O ports are and their significance.
-        * **Components:** View information about installed software and drivers.
+5. Components: View information about installed software and drivers.
-            * **Adjustment**: Have the student check the version of a specific driver (e.g., the display driver or network adapter driver).
-        * **Software Environment:** View running processes, startup programs, and environment variables.
-            * **Observation**: Have the student list the startup programs and compare them to what they saw in Task Manager.

-3.  **Open Resource Monitor:**
+6. Expand Components.
+7. Select Display.
+8. Locate the Adapter Description.
+9. Close System Information.

-    * Type "resmon" in the search bar and press Enter.
+10. Type resmon in the search bar and press Enter.
-    * \* **Alternative:** Open Task Manager, go to the "Performance" tab, and click "Open Resource Monitor" at the bottom.

-4.  **Analyze Resources:**
+11. Explore the different sections.

-    * **CPU:** Monitor CPU usage by process, service, and thread.
+12. CPU: Monitor CPU usage by process, service, and thread.
-        * **Adjustment**: Have the student run a CPU-intensive task (e.g., video encoding or a benchmark test) and observe the CPU usage in Resource Monitor.
-        * **Observation**: Ask the student to identify the processes that are consuming the most CPU.
-Discuss the difference between CPU usage by process, service, and thread.
+13. Identify the processes that are consuming the most CPU.
-    * **Memory:** View memory usage, including physical memory, commit charge, and hard faults.
+14. Memory: View memory usage, including physical memory, commit charge, and hard faults.
-        * **Adjustment**: Have the student open several applications and observe the memory usage.
-Then, have them close the applications and observe the change.
-        * **Observation**: Discuss the concepts of physical memory, commit charge, and hard faults.
-Explain how these values can indicate memory problems.
-    * **Disk:** Monitor disk activity, including read/write speeds and disk queue length.
+15. Disk: Monitor disk activity, including read/write speeds and disk queue length.
-        * **Adjustment**: Have the student copy a large file from one drive to another and monitor the disk activity.
-        * **Observation**: Ask the student to describe the disk activity during the file transfer.
-Discuss how disk queue length can indicate a disk bottleneck.
-    * **Network:** View network activity, including bandwidth usage and network connections.
+16. Network: View network activity, including bandwidth usage and network connections.
-        * **Adjustment**: Have the student start a large download and monitor the network usage.
-        * **Observation**: Ask the student to identify the process that is using the most network bandwidth.
-Discuss how Resource Monitor can be used to identify network-related issues.
+17. Close Resource Monitor.
+18. Proceed to the next section.

 **Task 4: Managing and Optimizing Disk Performance (Objective 4.0)**